Launch Cruise or boat trip in Uganda, Queen Elizabeth

 The Kazinga Channel is not only a wonderful place to only bird lovers, but as well to those who may actually not be passionate birders as they will definitely love what they see with a wide array of colorful beautiful birds soaring near to the water surface.
 Among the common species to look out for are the Martial Eagles, African spoonbills, Cormorants, African Skimmers, Pelicans, Papyrus Gonolek, in addition to the occasional hard to pin down Shoebill Stork.

-Therefore a launch cruise on the Kazinga Channel is something that shouldn’t be missed while on a safari within Queen Elizabeth Park or southwestern Uganda at large.
+Therefore a launch cruise along the Kazinga Channel is something that shouldn’t be missed while on your Uganda safari in Queen Elizabeth Park or southwestern Uganda at large.